RajasekharReddy82/myLearning/tmrc.md

 slice and splice
 shallow copy deep copy
-parent and 6 childs want to call parent component fun in child compo
+parent and 6 childs want to call parent component fun in child compo meta tag how can change for compo or page in app